Lewis Wetzel: Death and legacy

 Accounts about his final years vary.
 He had no known children, although several of his siblings had children, and some were named in his honor.
 Most likely Lewis Wetzel died in 1808 in Natchez, Mississippi, at the residence of his cousin Philip Sykes, since a skeleton matching Wetzel's description including the long hair was exhumed along with a rifle and other equipment at Sykes' former farm.
 The remains were reinterred in the McCreary Cemetery in Marshall County, West Virginia.
 Some believe Wetzel married a Spanish woman, settled along the Brazos River and died in 1839.

 Another Lewis Wetzel (1825–1862) of Point Pleasant, West Virginia (judge and newspaper editor) was one of the founders of the state of West Virginia, but murdered by another pro-Union founder, John Hall.

 Martin Wetzel's direct descendant, Robert Lewis Wetzel (his middle name reflecting this scout), of Clarksburg, West Virginia, was a veteran of the Korean and Vietnam wars, and rose to the rank of Lieutenant General and Corps commander during the Cold War.

 Among places in West Virginia, Wetzel County, West Virginia, is named for him or his family, as is the Lewis Wetzel Wildlife Management Area.
 West Virginia has erected historical markers commemorating the Wetzel family near Limestone in Marshall County and specifically mentions Lewis Wetzel on the markers for Fort Beeler and Terra Alta in Preston County.
 An Ohio historical marker notes Lewis Wetzel's involvement in the Broadhead Massacre of peaceful Indians at the Moravian mission.

 The Western novelist Zane Grey wrote about Wetzel in his books Betty Zane, The Spirit of the Border, and The Last Trail.
 More recently, Allan W. Eckert recounts Wetzel's exploits in That Dark and Bloody River.
+The Norwegian novelist Louis Masterson (Kjell Hallbing) wrote several books and shortstories about the fictional anti-hero Owen Metzgar, nicknamed The rifle that sings, and based him on Wetzel.
+In the stories it is implied that Wetzel was the mentor and friend of Metzgar.